-If Your coverage does not include a Spouse, or Domestic Partner, a Dependent child or Dependent children, benefits will be payable with respect to Your newly born child from the moment of birth for a 31-day period.
+If Your coverage does not include a Spouse, a Dependent child or Dependent children, benefits will be payable with respect to Your newly born child from the moment of birth for a 31-day period.
 Notification of birth of a newly born child must be furnished to Us within thirty-one (31) days after the date of birth in order to have the coverage continue beyond such thirty-one day period.
 Payment of the required premium must be made within thirty (30) days after the mailing by Us of the notice of premium to the Policyholder.
-If Your coverage includes a Spouse, or Domestic Partner, a Dependent Child and if a child is born to You or Your Spouse or Domestic Partner while coverage under the Policy is in force, the newborn child will become covered by the Policy from the moment of birth.
+If Your coverage includes a Spouse, a Dependent Child and if a child is born to You or Your Spouse while coverage under the Policy is in force, the newborn child will become covered by the Policy from the moment of birth.
 No notification of birth is required.